Universal Finite-State and Self-Stabilizing Computation in Anonymous Dynamic Networks: Universal Finite-State Computation

 Therefore, in any collective tree, whenever a node $v$ has an outgoing red edge of multiplicity $m_1>0$ to a child of a node $u$, then symmetrically $u$ has an outgoing red edge of multiplicity $m_2>0$ to a child of $v$.
-Moreover, there are a child of $v$ and a child of $u$ that appear in the collective tree at the same round, i.e., the round in which an agent represented by $v$ first exchanges messages with one represented by $u$.
+Moreover, the collective tree acquires a child of $v$ and a child of $u$ in the same round, namely, the first round in which an agent represented by $v$ exchanges messages with an agent represented by $u$.

-With the above notation, $v$ and $u$ are said to be an \emph{exposed pair} if they both have a unique child.
-In this case, we have the following equation, as already noted in \cref{s:2}:
+With the above notation, if $v$ and $u$ are distinct nodes and both have a unique child in the collective tree, they are said to be an \emph{exposed pair}.

-The \emph{anonymity} $\mathbf a(x)$ is defined, as usual, as the number of agents represented by the node $x$.
+\begin{observation} If $v$ and $u$ are an exposed pair in $\mathcal H_t$, then the collective tree acquires the unique child of $v$ and the unique child of $u$ at the same round~$t'\leq t$. \end{observation}

-\begin{observation} If $v$ and $u$ are an exposed pair in $\mathcal H_t$, then there is a round~$t'\leq t$ such that the unique children of $v$ and $u$ are created simultaneously in $\mathcal H_{t'}$. \end{observation}
+Recall from \cref{s:2} that the exposed pairs within a counting level are used to compute the Input Frequency function thanks to the equation: